facebook/stylex/apps/docs/blog/2023-12-05-introducing-stylex.md

 ### Fast

 StyleX is designed to be fast at both compile-time and runtime.
-The babel transforms do not significantly slow down builds.
+The Babel transforms do not significantly slow down builds.

 At runtime, StyleX entirely avoids the costs associated with using JavaScript to